JackSzwergold/Cheat-Sheets/content/Networking Netmasks and Slash Notation.md

 	FF.FF.FF.FC   /30     255.255.255.252      4      1/64 C
 	FF.FF.FF.FE   /31     255.255.255.254      2     1/128 C
 	FF.FF.FF.FF   /32     255.255.255.255   This is a single host route

-***

-*Networking Netmasks and Slash Notation (c) by Jack Szwergold; written on October 9, 2015.
-This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License (CC-BY-NC-4.0).*